1hexk/Theoretical-and-Empirical-Analysis-of-String-Matching-Algorithms/README.md

 to run the GUI you have to run `GUI2.java` file and to run the experiment you have to run `main.java` file

-@made by
-Abdullah al ahmed
-and saud albashir